Ini adalah contoh transaksi dengan Surabaya Translate via Wa

 Breakfast: Oatmeal with applesauce, calcium-fortified orange juice

-Hummus (chickpea and sesame seed butter spread) on crackers, banana, soymilk, carrot sticks
+Lunch: Hummus (chickpea and sesame seed butter spread) on crackers, banana, soymilk, carrot sticks

 Dinner: Corn, mashed sweet potatoes, steamed kale, soymilk